ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-9-3.md

-Chapter 8: Measuring Success: Using Data to Make Informed Decisions About Future Leadership Initiatives
+Using Data to Make Informed Decisions About Future Leadership Initiatives
 =======================================================================================================

 Effective leadership requires continuous improvement and a commitment to measuring success.
 In this chapter, we will explore the importance of using data to make informed decisions about future leadership initiatives.